65 Math

 Tools

-Comparison of MyOpenMath and WeBWorK (CC BY)
+Comparison of MyOpenMath and WeBWorK (CC BY).

 A chart by Open Oregon Educational Resources comparing two open math platforms: MyOpenMath and WeBWork.

-PhET Interactive Simulations (CC BY) by various.
+PhET Interactive Simulations by various (CC BY).

 The PhET Interactive Simulations project at the University of Colorado Boulder creates free interactive math and science simulations.
 The site is available in a number of languages.

-WeBWork – Mathematical Association of America (Open source) by various
+WeBWork – Mathematical Association of America by various (Open source).

 WeBWorK is an open-source online homework system for math and science courses.
 WeBWorK is supported by the MAA and the NSF and comes with a National Problem Library (NPL) of over 20,000 homework problems.
 Problems in the NPL target most lower division undergraduate math courses and some advanced courses.